Official Summary Text

 each operator to adopt a protocol for a conversational AI service to respond to

-a user prompt regarding suicidal ideation or self-harm, including reasonable
+an account holder's prompt regarding suicidal ideation or self-harm, including

-efforts to provide a response that refers the user to crisis service providers.
+reasonable efforts to provide a response that refers the account holder to

 8.